endymion1818/deliciousreverie/src/pages/post/localhost-in-parallels.md

-+++
+---
-date = "2019-02-06T14:21:21+01:00"
+categories:
-draft = false
+- development
-title = "Accessing Localhost in Parallels" description = "When you start a Node web server using it's HTTP interface you will by default run on a specific host that resolves to  `127.0.0.1`, your localhost.
-Here's how to access your NodeJS server on Mac in Windows using Parallels." categories = [
+date: "2019-02-06T14:21:21+01:00"
-  "development"
+description: When you start a Node web server using it's HTTP interface you will by default run on a specific host that resolves to  `127.0.0.1`, your localhost.
+Here's how to access your NodeJS server on Mac in Windows using Parallels.
-]
+draft: false
-tags = [
+tags:
-    "tools-and-processes"
+- tools-and-processes
-]
+title: Accessing Localhost in Parallels

-+++
+---
 **I just obtained a licence for Parallels for my work computer, and it was a doddle to set up.
 I didn't realise before now that Parallels will also download and install Windows 10 for you as part of the installer.
 This was a smooth move.
 But, when I went to preview my site in IE11 ... nothing happened.**

 When you start a Node web server using it's HTTP interface you will by default run on a specific host that resolves to  `127.0.0.1`, your localhost.
 This isn't shared by your Windows OS although I don't know if there's a way to forward through to there from MacOS.